10 Best Things to do in Osaka, Japan

 Osaka is known as the nation’s kitchen, so doing this top-rated food tour is hands down the best thing that you can do here.

 We loved this food tour because it took us to 5 different local eateries in the buzzing Shinsekai District, which is famous for its specialty food stalls and stores.
-We tried 13 different dishes, plus 2 drinks, which we thought was super generous for $87 USD!
+We tried 13 different dishes, plus 2 drinks, which we thought was super generous for the price!

 If you want to avoid the tourist traps, I’m certain that you’ll love this tour.
 Over the course of the evening, we got to try lots of quintessential Osaka foods, such as kitsune udon and takoyaki, and we also learned why it’s such a prominent foodie city.